boluwatife-create/boluwatife-create/README.md

 # Hi, I am Boluwatife

-I am a Data Analyst and aspiring Machine Learning Engineer focused on solving real-world problems using data.
+I am a Data Analyst and aspiring Machine Learning / AI Engineer focused on solving real-world problems using data.

 ## What I Do
   Data Analysis and Visualization